dougeby/IntuneDocs/intune/get-started-groups.md

 # Get started with groups

+Groups are used to manage your users, and control your employees' access to your company resources.
+These resources can be part of your directory or can be external resources, like SaaS apps or SharePoint sites.

 Microsoft Intune uses Azure Active Directory (Azure AD) to manage access to company resources.
 This access is controlled using roles in the directory.
 Intune then manages this access for mobile devices, which allows members of that group to access resources.

 __How do I create a group?__